Eid ul- Fitr is a three-day celebration that marks the end of the sacred mont h of Ramadan .

 It is traditional for sweets to be consumed in the morning followed by a ghusl bath and then Muslims head to the mosque or another large area to join their fellow community for post-dawn prayers.
 On the way to prayers, it is common to recite takbeerat and praise Allah.

 It is customary for Muslims to wear new clothes on Eid, and if not new clothes, their very finest clothes.
 Once dressed in their best attire, Muslims will spend the day visiting friends and family.
 Children are presented with gifts, and sweets are exchanged between neighbours.

 Different countries and cultures celebrate Eid in different ways, although the basic idea is to give thanks to Allah and to consume rich meals and enjoy good company to mark the end of the holy month.

-As with Ramadhan, the Eid date changes year on year in line with the lunar cycle.
-The Eid ul-Fitr date in the UK is estimated to be on Thursday 13th May 2021, although this is subject to change.
-If the crescent moon is not sighted on this day, Ramadhan continues until the moon has been seen.
+As with Ramadan, the Eid date changes year on year in line with the lunar cycle.
+The Eid ul-Fitr date in the UK is estimated to be on Monday 2nd May 2022, although this is subject to change.
+If the crescent moon is not sighted on this day, Ramadan continues until 30 days are over.

 Ramadhan is the most sacred month and Eid is equally as important for Muslims around the world, but not all Muslims have the means to join in the celebrations due to situations outside of their control.
 As such, it is required that all Muslims – regardless of age and health – pay Zakat ul-Fitr.
 Also known as Fitrana, Zakat ul-Fitr is a compulsory donation that must be made before the first Eid prayers so that those less fortunate may also join in with the celebrations by way of a nourishing meal.